abrampers/PRO-BOOK/README.md

 ```

 #### Loader
-Loader is one of the main class in dotEthes library that focused on parsing the .ethes file and load it into **$_ENV**.
+Loader is one of the main class in dotEthes library that focuses on parsing the .ethes file and load it into **$_ENV**.
 ##### Member Variables
 ```php
 protected $filePath